arefin95f/Prompt-Attack-Monitoring-and-Controlling/README.md

 ### 9.1 Conclusion

-This report presented an application-layer gateway for prompt-injection detection based on a weighted blend of three linear SVMs, together with an intent-preserving rewrite after blocking.
+This report presented an application-layer **prompt-injection defense** based on a weighted blend of three linear SVMs, with **safe prompt mitigation** after blocking.
 On 68,446 frozen held-out prompts, the blend achieved accuracy 0.9820, precision 0.9876, recall 0.9759, F1-score 0.9817, and false-positive rate 0.0120.
 Every decision was attributed to the blend.
-Rewrite quality remains unmeasured and is therefore outside the empirical claims of this study.
+Safe-prompt quality remains unmeasured and is therefore outside the empirical claims of this study.

 ### 9.2 Practical Recommendations

-1. Deploy the blend as a gateway in front of the LLM.
+1. Deploy the blend as an AI gateway / prompt filter in front of the LLM.
 It does not replace logging, access control, or secret handling [4], [5].
 2. Do not re-enable semantic, retrieval, or judge decision stages and continue to cite Table I; those configurations constitute a different system.
 3. Treat attack-type labels as explanatory annotations, not as an independent block rule.
 4. Monitor the unknown category in production traffic and fold confirmed mistakes into the training review set.

 ### 9.3 Future Work

-1. Score rewrite quality with an explicit rubric and human or model judges.
+1. Score safe prompt mitigation quality with an explicit rubric and human or model judges.
 2. Re-run strong public detectors on this same frozen test file.
 3. Enlarge the obfuscation and multi-turn slices.
 4. Measure the effect of the team-bank override once it fires on held-out text.